-Fig. 3 shows the omnidirectional drive commonly used by most robots of the smallsize league.
+Fig. 3 shows the omnidirectional drive commonly used by most robots of the small-size league.
 As can be seen, an omnidirectional drive consists of three wheels, which are twisted to each other by 120 degrees.
 This drive has the advantage that a robot can be simultaneously doing both moving forward and spinning around its own central axis.
-Furthermore, the particular wheels, as shown on the left-hand-side of Fig. 3, yield high grip in the rotation direction, but almost-vanishing friction perpendicular to it.
-The specific orientation of all three wheels, as illustrated on the right-hand-side of Fig. 3, requires advanced controllers and exhibit higher friction than standard twowheel drives.
-The later requires sophisticated servo loops and (PID1) controllers [9].
+Furthermore, the particular wheels, as shown on the lefthand-side of Fig. 3, yield high grip in the rotation direction, but almost-vanishing friction perpendicular to it.
+The specific orientation of all three wheels, as illustrated on the right-hand-side of Fig. 3, requires advanced controllers and exhibit higher friction than standard two-wheel drives.
+The later requires sophisticated servo loops and PID (PID is the abbreviation of proportional-integrate-differential, for further details please see [9] ) controllers.
 Depending on the carpet and the resulting wheel-to-carpet friction, one or more wheels may slip.
-As a consequence, the robot leaves its recalculated moving path.
+As a consequence, the robot leaves its precalculated moving path.
 To this end, a robot employs its own back-propagation network to learn its own specific slip and friction effects.
 Section 0 concludes this paper with a brief discussion including possible future research.